usgs/shakemap/_sources/products.txt

 Interpolated Ground Motion Grids
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-As described in the Technical Manual, the fundamental output product of the ShakeMap processing system is a finely-sampled grid (nominally 1km spacing) of latitude and longitude pairs with associated amplitude values of shaking parameters at each point.
+As described in the :ref:`Technical Guide <technical-guide>`, the fundamental output product of the ShakeMap processing system is a finely-sampled grid (nominally 1km spacing) of latitude and longitude pairs with associated amplitude values of shaking parameters at each point.